Tulip-Dev/tulip/docs/python/graphdatastorage.rst

 Before using a graph property, you have to create it.
 To do so, use specific methods from the :class:`tlp.Graph` class like :meth:`tlp.Graph.getDoubleProperty`, :meth:`tlp.Graph.getLayoutProperty`, :meth:`tlp.Graph.getIntegerVectorProperty`, ... (see :ref:`Access and compute graph properties <graph-class.properties>`).
 All these methods take a string identifier as parameter to name the property.
 The created property can then be accessed / deleted through its identifier.
+It is also possible to create anonymous properties that won't be managed by a graph.
 Below is some code samples that illustrate these features::

   # create a DoubleProperty called "myMetric" if it does not exist